...

 4. Using Facts to Recreate Engagement

 Some of the most memorable speech presentations end with things that regain the audience’s attention.
-If you search google, you will find facts related to your discussion and share them to surprise your audience.
+If you search Google, you will find facts related to your discussion and share them to surprise your audience.

 5. Using an Illustration or Image